linsats/Python-Parser-for-Robotic-Gripper/README.md

-# A Python URDF Parser For Robotic Gripper used in Our UniGrasp Project
+# A Python URDF Parser For Robotic Gripper in UniGrasp Project
 UniGrasp: Learning a Unified Model to Grasp with Multifingered Robotic Hands : https://sites.google.com/view/unigrasp